iwasahighwayman/my-white-whale/README.md

 # Time to go learn things ... and continue to search for my white whale

-And this is where this odysee, in fact obsession, currently stands.
+And this is where this odyssey, in fact obsession, currently stands.

 Next steps are to better-understand the Pico/XIAO capabilities, as initial research proposes that much of what was implemented in analog hardware might be reproducible directly within the digital SOC.